 Orbus Software treats the privacy of our visitors with the highest importance

 Orbus Software treats the privacy of our users with the highest importance.
 This policy details the measures that we take to preserve and safeguard your privacy when you use our website, our products, the Ecosystem, or communicate with our personnel.
-It also demonstrates how we may process data in accordance with the EU General Data Protection Regulation (“GDPR”).
+It also demonstrates how we may process data in accordance with the EU General Data Protection Regulation and UK General Data Protection Regulation (“GDPR”).

 For any questions please email email@example.com with the subject title FAO: Data Protection.